RS232 to RS485 Converter and Adapter Wiki

 Port-powered or externally powered.

 Some RS232 to RS485 converters are powered from the computer's COM port (usually from either TX, RTS or DTR), others need an external power supply to work.
 Even with port-powered converters you should in most cases be able to communicate up to the specified 4000 feet, however adding a terminal resistor can interfere with this distance because it increases power consumption.
+Many port-powered RS232 to RS485 converters provides an option for supplying external power.
+If in doubt, use an externally powered converter, then you are sure that it gets sufficient power.
+I using for example a USB to Serial adapter these same assumptions can be applied.

 Isolation.

 RS232 to RS485 converters can be either isolated or non-isolated.
-An isolated RS232 to RS485 converter have optical isolators separating the data lines inside the unit, this prevents noise, high voltage spikes, surges and ground-loops from damaging your computer or the equipment you have connected to the converter.
+An isolated RS232 to RS485 converter has optical isolators separating the data lines inside the unit, which effectively protects against noise, high voltage spikes, surges, ground-loops, and other electrical disturbances, preventing damage to your computer or connected equipment.
 Some RS232 to RS485 converters even have the externally power supply isolated from the rest of the converter to provide additional protection.
 Usually isolated converters are only used if the user wants to additionally protect the equipment connected to the network (in case the equipment is of high value), or if there are reasons to suspect high voltage spikes or similar in the network.
+A non-isolated converter usually only have a simple protection against static electricity and low-voltage spikes.

 How to choose the right RS232 to RS485 converter.

 When shopping for a RS232 to RS485 converter you should first determine if you need an industrial strength or a commercial/consumer grade converter, this depends on which environment you plan to use the converter.
 Next you should determine if you need and isolated or non-isolated converter, where after you can decide if you need an externally powered converter or if you can use a port-powered converter.
 Next you can find the connector type you need, either DB9 or DB25 connectors, terminal screw header, RJ11 connector or a combination hereof.
 Finally you should decide if you want LED lights for the TX/RX lines, this can be very helpful when troubleshooting.
+What is called 'Automatic Send Data Control', which controls the data flow, is strongly recommended for most applications and devices, this feature is built into most modern RS232 to RS485 converters.

 The short check list looks like this: